NAWEA/WindTech 2022 Conference

-The 2021 conference will build on the successes of the 2019 conference, reuniting the NAWEA Symposium and the International Conference on Future Technologies in Wind Energy (WindTech), while broadening the 2019 vision to explore two additional themes: grid integration and the social science of wind energy development.
-NAWEA/WindTech 2021 will be hosted at the University of Delaware in partnership between the Center for the Research in Wind (CReW) and NAWEA on September 22-24, 2021.
-The intent is to hold the conference in-person, thus the final dates might need to be shifted to ensure safe protocols.
+The 2022 conference will build on the successes of the 2019 conference, reuniting the NAWEA Symposium and the International Conference on Future Technologies in Wind Energy (WindTech), while broadening the 2019 vision to explore two additional themes: grid integration and the social science of wind energy development.
+NAWEA/WindTech 2022 will be hosted at the University of Delaware in partnership between the Center for the Research in Wind (CReW) and NAWEA in September 2022 (exact date TBD).
+The conference will be held in-person.

 Track #1 – Grid integration (Leads: Hodge, Zhang, and Frew, NREL)